roycedamien/openwrt-starlink-control/README.md

 Auto-refreshes every 10 seconds.

-Note: The alignment data provided is direct form the dish and after confirming with star-link support is more accurate than the phone app that incorrectly reports over 6 degrees misalignment and should be ignored if the dish reports its aligned.
+Note: The alignment data provided is direct from the dish API and after confirming with star-link support is more accurate than the phone app that incorrectly reports over 6 degrees misalignment and should be ignored if the dish reports its aligned.
 ---

 ## Requirements